SoftEngResearch/tracemop/README.md

 This repository allows to do explicit-trace runtime verification, and it is built on top of improved and integrated source code that was forked off the official [JavaMOP](https://github.com/runtimeverification/javamop) and [RV-Monitor](https://github.com/runtimeverification/rv-monitor) repositories.
 Those repositories are *no longer maintained but we have ensured to preserve all their Java-related functionality here (read on to see how to run TraceMOP to get only those existing functionality)*.

-Also, this repository now also contains the source code for Valg, i.e., the selective monitoring technique based on reinforcement learning.
+Also, this repository now contains the source code for Valg, i.e., the selective monitoring technique based on reinforcement learning.
 Refer to the [instructions here](docs/Valg.md) for details about how to enable Valg.

 ## Experimental scripts and data